grupo-avispa/semantic_navigation/semantic_navigation_tasks/README.md

 ## Overview

-ROS Service to generate 2D navigation goals with orientation in a specifed region of interest (ROI).
+ROS 2 Service to generate 2D navigation goals with orientation in a specifed region of interest (ROI).
 These ROIs are described by a polygon defined by its edges in the map frame and a name.
 The service takes the number of navigation goals (*n*) and a ROI name (*roi_name*) and returns a list of goal poses.

 The ROIs are stored in a YAML configuration file.
-Look for the examples to get more information about it.
+Look for the examples in the `config` folder.
+The configuration file includes the names of the ROIs defined by its edges and its name.

 There are optional parameters like:
 - Direction of the goal.
-The goal can be orientated `outside` the ROI, `inside` the ROI, the value `stored` in the configuration file, `requested` (see below) or `random` by default.
+The goal can be orientated `outside` the ROI, `inside` the ROI, `requested` (see below) or `random` by default.
-- Yaw.
-Alternatively to the direction of the goal, the yaw of the goals can be set to a value between -PI and PI.
-This value can be set into the configuration file or sent using the service.
 - Distance from the border of the ROI.
 The goal can be at a distance (in meters) from the border of the ROI.
 Default is 0.0.

 In addition to the random navigation goals service, it's also included: